kapil93/kapil93.github.io/_projects/2015-01-04-voice-assisted-weather-app.markdown

 + For speech recognition Android's built-in SpeechRecognizer API is used
 + Retrieval of weather intent and location information from the text obtained from speech recognizer is done by wit.ai service
 + Weather information is obtained using openweathermap.org
-+ A custom view implementation is used to provide visual feedback for voice input
++ A custom view implementation is made to provide visual feedback for voice input

 Basic unit tests and instrumentation tests are written but not all classes are covered.